lewissearsiv/algorithm_practice/README.md

 The motivation of this repository is to practice building theoretical intuition for common statistical models after the completion of Metis's Fall 2020 Data Science Bootcamp.
 The goal is to keep my programming skills sharp while reviewing for potential interview questions.
 This is a fluid list of some such algorithms:

 **Classification**
-1. K-nearest neighbors
+1. K-nearest neighbors - FINISHED
-2. Naive Bayes (In the Queue)
+2. Naive Bayes (In Progress)
-3. Logistic Regression (In the Queue)

 **Clustering**
-1. K-means
+1. K-means - FINISHED